greenreach2024/Realestate-Reach/docs/implementation-plan.md

 - **Rollout Plan:** Coordinate feature flags and staged rollout to internal users before GA.
 - **Documentation:** Update user guides and developer docs for new components and APIs.

+## Security, Compliance, and Access Control
+- **In-App Messaging Only:** All buyer–seller communication continues to flow through the existing messaging service.
+Do not introduce email/SMS previews; ensure notification copy avoids exposing PII outside the authenticated app context.
+- **Privacy Notes at Gates:** Every upgrade gate, paywall, or sensitive form must include inline privacy language reinforcing how personal data is handled before data entry occurs.
+Copy updates ship with UX approval and screenshots captured during QA.
+- **RBAC Enforcement:** Sensitive endpoints—including buyer profiles, matchmaking results, and chat threads—must respect the role matrix defined in the Buyer Registry UX spec.
+Reuse the existing policy middleware and add regression tests for agent, buyer, seller, and unauthenticated roles.
+- **Audit Coverage:** Expand audit logging to capture gate impressions, role check failures, and access-denied events.
+Logs feed the compliance dashboard with the same retention window specified in SECURITY.md.
+- **PII Handling:** Sanitize telemetry payloads and analytics events so that user identifiers map to hashed IDs; never send raw emails, phone numbers, or addresses to Mixpanel/GA.

+## Two-Sprint Build Plan

+### Sprint A — Value Before Sign-Up
+- **Public Buyer Stepper:** Implement the wishlist quick-start with an anonymous session token, live match count, and guardrails preventing access to gated buyer profile content.
+- **Public Seller Demand Estimator:** Surface aggregate demand counts and top match percentages derived from the matchmaking backend while keeping individual buyer data hidden.
+- **Agent Analytics Teaser:** Ship a limited heatmap preview with two trend tiles sourced from existing analytics; ensure teasers stop at the upgrade gate with inline privacy notes.
+- **Upgrade Gate & Plan Modals:** Connect the modal flow to the current subscription backend, enforcing RBAC so that only eligible roles see the upgrade paths.
+- **Landing Page Refresh:** Update the hero, MLS vs. Buyer Registry comparison strip, and Demand Pulse module, coordinating copy with marketing and legal for compliance review.

+### Sprint B — App Polish & Workflow
+- **Single-Question Onboarding Steppers:** Replace the current multi-question flow for buyers and sellers with single-question steppers that respect RBAC and surface privacy context near sensitive inputs.
+- **Match Score Chips & UI Redesign:** Refresh list and card layouts with match score chips, ensuring scores appear only for authorized viewers.
+- **Messages UI Refresh:** Update thread lists and readers, reaffirming in-app messaging boundaries and confirming RBAC tests cover archived conversations.
+- **System States:** Add empty states, skeleton loaders, and notification banners consistent with the design system and privacy guidelines.
+- **Analytics & Funnels:** Wire Mixpanel/GA events for the new flows, verifying PII scrubbing and role-aware event metadata.

 ## G. Why this fits the project
 - Reasserts the marketplace thesis: buyers articulate their needs while sellers decide how and when to expose Home Profiles and initiate outreach.
 No inventory-style searching is introduced.
 - Leverages the existing technical stack—React front end, Node/Django services, Postgres with search extensions, and the established match engine with price gating—while focusing scope on RBAC tightening and refined UI copy.